Benbulbin

-Benbulbin (Binn Ghulbain), sometimes Benbulben or Ben Bulben, is a large flat-topped nunatak rock formation in County Sligo, Ireland.
+Benbulbin (Binn Ghulbain), sometimes Benbulben or Ben Bulben, is a steep-sided and flat-topped mountain in County Sligo, Ireland.
 It is part of the Dartry Mountains, in an area sometimes called "Yeats Country".
+Benbulbin, 526 m high, formed as a nunatak during the last Ice Age.

 Benbulbin is a protected site, designated as a County Geological Site by Sligo County Council.

 Etymology

 "Benbulbin", "Benbulben" and "Ben Bulben" are all anglicisations of the Irish name "Binn Ghulbain".
-"Binn" means "peak" or "mountain", while "Ghulbain" may mean beak or jaw, or may refer to Conall Gulban, a son of Niall of the Nine Hostages who was associated with the mountain.
+"Binn" means "peak" or "mountain"; "ghulbain" may mean beak or jaw, or may refer to Conall Gulban, a son of Niall of the Nine Hostages, who was associated with the mountain.

 Geology

 Formation

 Benbulbin was shaped during the ice age, when Ireland was under glaciers.
 Originally it was a large plateau.
 Glaciers moving from the northeast to southwest shaped it into its present distinct formation.

 Rock composition

 Benbulbin, and the Dartry Mountains as a whole, are composed of limestones on top of mudstones.
 These rocks formed in the area approximately 345-330 million years ago in the Viséan Stage of the Carboniferous Period.
 The environment was a shallow sea.
 Uppermost in the limestone layer is a thicker, harder limestone called the Dartry Limestone Formation.
 Below this is a thinner transitional limestone formation – the Glencar Limestone Formation.
 Further down, the lower slopes consist of shaly mudstone known as the Benbulben Shale Formation.
 Scree deposits are found near the base.

 Fossils exist throughout the layers of the mountains.
 All layers have many fossilised sea shells.
 The shale layer also holds some corals.

 Baryte was mined at Glencarbury near Benbulbin in the Dartry range between 1894 and 1979.